ivan-zapreev/Distributed-Translation-Infrastructure/demo/no-tls/README.md

 ## Introduction

 This is a small demonstration set-up created for the sake of making a demonstration of the distributed translation infrastructure, assumed to be present in a `<DTI_HOME>` folder on the reader's hard drive.
 This demo features multiple translation services, basic text pre/post-processing and load-balancing of multiple source and target language translation servers.
-This set-up is run on a single machine and is not using any *TLS/SSL*-based communications.
+This set-up is run on a single machine and is NOT using any [TLS/SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security)-based communications.

 ## Directories

 Relative to the [Distributed Translation Infrastructure](https://github.com/ivan-zapreev/Distributed-Translation-Infrastructure) project home folder `<DTI_HOME>` the demo is located in `<DTI_HOME>/demo/no-tls/`.
 The structure of the demo is as follows:

 ```
-$ tree .
 $ tree .
 .
 ├── README.md